 a receptor tyrosine kinase that may function as a signal transducer between specific cell types of mesodermal origin.
 Interacts with SKP1.
 Overexpression in tissue culture causes oncogenic transformation.
 Overexpressed in several cancers including thyroid, ovarian, gastric, ER+ breast cancer and acute myeloid leukemia, where it is associated with poor prognosis.
 2 isoforms of the human protein are produced by alternative splicing.
 Note: This description may include information from UniProtKB.

 Cellular Component: extracellular space; cell surface; integral to plasma membrane; plasma membrane; intracellular

-Molecular Function: protein binding; protein heterodimerization activity; phosphatidylserine binding; transmembrane receptor protein tyrosine kinase activity; ATP binding
+Molecular Function: protein binding; protein heterodimerization activity; phosphatidylserine binding; protein-tyrosine kinase activity; transmembrane receptor protein tyrosine kinase activity; ATP binding

-Biological Process: cell maturation; neuron migration; signal transduction; positive regulation of natural killer cell differentiation; erythrocyte homeostasis; ovulation cycle; natural killer cell differentiation; negative regulation of interferon-gamma production; protein kinase B signaling cascade; negative regulation of neuron apoptosis; inflammatory response; secretion by cell; forebrain cell migration; negative regulation of lymphocyte activation; vagina development; negative regulation of tumor necrosis factor production; phagocytosis; positive regulation of protein kinase B signaling cascade; cellular response to extracellular stimulus; innate immune response; blood vessel remodeling; positive regulation of cytokine and chemokine mediated signaling pathway; apoptotic cell clearance
+Biological Process: entry of virus into host cell; peptidyl-tyrosine phosphorylation; cell maturation; neuron migration; signal transduction; positive regulation of natural killer cell differentiation; erythrocyte homeostasis; ovulation cycle; natural killer cell differentiation; negative regulation of interferon-gamma production; protein kinase B signaling cascade; negative regulation of neuron apoptosis; inflammatory response; secretion by cell; forebrain cell migration; platelet activation; negative regulation of lymphocyte activation; vagina development; negative regulation of tumor necrosis factor production; positive regulation of pinocytosis; phagocytosis; positive regulation of protein kinase B signaling cascade; cellular response to extracellular stimulus; innate immune response; blood vessel remodeling; spermatogenesis; vascular endothelial growth factor receptor signaling pathway; positive regulation of cytokine and chemokine mediated signaling pathway; apoptotic cell clearance